bigmoves/quickslice/docs/tutorial.md

 ## Step 2: Querying Status Records

-Once records are indexed, you can query them with GraphQL.
+Query indexed records with GraphQL.
 Quickslice generates a query for each Lexicon type using Relay-style connections:

 ```graphql
 query GetStatuses {